emberjs/rfcs/text/0000-embroider-v2-package-format.md

 Embroider effectively supersedes both the [Packager RFC](https://github.com/ember-cli/rfcs/blob/master/active/0051-packaging.md) and the [Prebuilt Addons RFC](https://github.com/ember-cli/rfcs/pull/118).
 So both of those are alternatives to this one.

 Packager creates an escape hatch from the existing ember-cli build that is supposed to provide a foundation for many of the same features enabled by this design.
 The intention was correct, but in my opinion it tries to decompose the build along the wrong abstraction boundaries.
-It follows the existing pattern within ember-cli of decomposing the build by feature (all app javacript, all addon javascript, all templates, etc) rather than by package (everything from the app, everything from ember-data, everything from ember-power-select, etc), which puts it into direct conflict with the Prebuilt Addons RFC.
+It follows the existing pattern within ember-cli of decomposing the build by feature (all app javascript, all addon javascript, all templates, etc) rather than by package (everything from the app, everything from ember-data, everything from ember-power-select, etc), which puts it into direct conflict with the Prebuilt Addons RFC.

 The API that packager provides is also incomplete compared with this design.
 For example, to take the packager output and build it using Webpack, Rollup, or Parcel still requires a significant amount of custom code.
 Whereas taking a collection of v2 formatted Ember packages and building them with any of those tools requires very little Ember-specific code.